Third Year Milestones

 Junior year is a time for putting plans into action!
 Research graduate school options, pursue internships, consider study away options, and develop stronger relationships with employers.
 Meet with your advisor at least once per semester to discuss all of these opportunities!
 By the end of this year, you should have earned 90 credits in total and a cumulative GPA of 2.0 or higher.
 Meet with your advisor at least once per semester.

-• QUCC Is Your Connection
+• Handshake Is Your Connection

-Update your QUCC profile and upload your most recent resume so it is ready when you begin to apply to jobs.
+Update your Handshake profile and upload your most recent resume so it is ready when you begin to apply to jobs.
 Regularly check the CAS360 calendar and email updates for events and workshops that you can attend to begin developing your job search plan (job search skills, interview skills, personal branding, professional etiquette).
 Use the Mock Interview tool for additional practice!

 • Solidify Your Path